Badra, Iraq: Economy

 In 2014, Iraq started its first crude petroleum delivery from the newly developed Badra oilfield in Wasit Governorate, which is located in the eastern part of the country.
 The Badra oilfield which had an initial crude petroleum capacity of 15,000 bbl/d, was managed through a profit-sharing agreement among Gazprom OAO of Russia (30%), Oil Exploration Co. of Iraq (25%), Korean Gas Corp.
 (Kogas) of the Republic of Korea (22.5%), Petronas Carigali International Sdn Bhd of Malaysia (15%), and Türkiye Petrolleri Anonim Ortaklığı (TPAO) of Turkey (7.5%).
 The Badra oilfield was expected to supply cru petroleum to export terminals in Al Basrah Governorate throu a 165-km inland pipeline network, which was commissioned earlier in the year.
 The Badra oilfield was expected to reach a capacity of 170.000 bbl/d by 2017, and it was expected to maintain this level for 7 years (Harris, 2014; Watts, 2014).

 Etymology

 The name Badrah is ultimately derived from the ancient Sumerian city of Der, which is located at nearby Tell 'Aqar.
 Der is referred to as Bīt-Derāya at the time of Tiglath-pileser III, and as Bīt-Derāyā in later Syriac sources.
 This eventually became Badarāya, the medieval Arabic name of the city, and finally Badrah in modern times.
-Note that the name Badurāya should not be confused with Bādūrayā, the name of a medieval district southwest of Baghdad.

-Politics

-The Kurdistan Democratic Party (KDP) views Badra as being within a disputed area of Iraq and boycotted the elections in 2018.
-They called for the Kurds to also boycott the elections.